 Most visits to Israel and the Occupied Palestinian Territories are trouble-free, but the theft of passports, credit cards, and valuables from public beaches is common.
 Keep your personal belongings in a safe place.

 Crime is generally not a problem in Israel and the Occupied Palestinian Territories, but you should take precautions to protect yourself and your belongings.

 A Serious Organised Crime Agency investigation into the misuse of UK passports in the murder of Mahmud al-Mabhuh in Dubai in January 2010 found circumstantial evidence of Israeli involvement in the fraudulent use of British passports.
 This has raised the possibility that your passport details could be captured for improper uses while your passport is out of your control.
 The risk applies in particular to passports without biometric security features.
 Only hand your passport over to others (including Israeli officials) when absolutely necessary.

 A green card is proof that you have vehicle insurance when driving abroad.
 You need to carry a green card to prove you have the minimum insurance cover in Israel and Occupied Palestinian Territories.

 Driving is erratic and there are frequent accidents.
 Radar speed traps operate on roads within Israel and Occupied Palestinian Territories, and fines for speeding are high.

 If you intend to drive in the West Bank, check that you are insured before setting out.
 It may be easier to arrange West Bank insurance at a hire company in East Jerusalem than from the major hire car companies in Israel.

-It isn’t safe to hitchhike in Israel.
+It is not safe to hitchhike in Israel and Occupied Palestinian Territories.

 If you’re travelling to the desert, go with others, take a supply of water and a mobile phone, and let someone know your itinerary and expected time of return.